2-IMMERSE/timeline-service/api/document.md

 also want to specify a specific child (by xmlid) to determine when the `tl:par` ends.

+*Note* (20160805): `tl:end="master"` may not be such a good idea.
+The master needs to be computed dynamically (because it is used for clock synchronisation), but obviously when the child-previously-known-as-master has stopped it is now no longer master.
+Need to think about this a bit more.

 `tl:sync` determines whether the children (except the master) are synchronised to the `tl:par`, or whether they are free-running.
 The latter essentially creates a completely independent timeline.